 Use in treatment-experienced patients depends on protease inhibitor drug resistance.
-Co-administration with drugs containing tenofovir disoproxil fumarate (Viread, found in Atripla, Cimduo, Complera, Delstrigo, Stribild, Symfi, Symfi Lo, and Truvada) is not recommended if kidney function as measured by creatinine clearance is below 70 mL/min.
-Co-administration with drugs containing tenofovir alafenamide (Vemlidy, found in Biktarvy, Descovy, Genvoya, Odefsey, and Symtuza) is not recommended if kidney function as measured by creatinine clearance is below 30 mL/min.
+Co-administration with drugs containing tenofovir disoproxil fumarate (Viread, found in Atripla, Cimduo, Complera, Delstrigo, Stribild, Symfi, Symfi Lo, Temixys, and Truvada) is not recommended if kidney function as measured by creatinine clearance is below 70 mL/min.
+Co-administration with drugs containing tenofovir alafenamide (TAF, found in Biktarvy, Descovy, Genvoya, Odefsey, and Symtuza, and under the brnad name Vemlidy) is not recommended if kidney function as measured by creatinine clearance is below 30 mL/min.

-Not recommended in people with any degree of liver impairment or those who are treatment-experienced and on hemodialysis.
+Not recommended for people with any degree of liver impairment or those who are treatment-experienced and on hemodialysis.

 - See the individual drugs contained in Evotaz: Reyataz and Tybost.